coci/PyWebcam/README.md

-# PyWebcam
-Python webcam capture
+# Python webcam capture
-just run it wiht python command . first install openCv
+first install openCv and enjoy it .